Frumious Bandersnatch

-Frumious Bandersnatch was a psychedelic rock band in the late 1960s.
-The band was named after a character from the Lewis Carroll poem "Jabberwocky".
+Frumious Bandersnatch was an American psychedelic rock band active in the 1960s.
+It was named after a character from the Lewis Carroll poem "Jabberwocky".
 Based in Berkeley, California, the band was active from 1967 to 1969.
 Their initial three-song EP produced a minor underground hit with the song "Hearts to Cry".
 A recording of their live work, titled A Young Man's Song, was released in 1996 by Big Beat (UK).

 Career

 The band was formed across the bay from San Francisco in Contra Costa County, and changed personnel several times.
 Despite interest from several record companies, the band's only release was a three-song EP on their own label, pressed in a quantity of 1,000 and distributed locally.